Rayhunter

 Rayhunter is a project for detecting IMSI catchers, also known as cell-site simulators or stingrays.
 It's designed to run on a cheap mobile hotspot called the Orbic RC400L, but thanks to community efforts can support some other devices as well.

-It's also designed to be as easy to install and use as possible, regardless of you level of technical skills.
+It's also designed to be as easy to install and use as possible, regardless of your level of technical skills.
 This guide should provide you all you need to acquire a compatible device, install Rayhunter, and start catching IMSI catchers.

 To learn more about the aim of the project, and about IMSI catchers in general, please check out our introductory blog post.
 Otherwise, check out the installation guide to get started.